spluta/TimeStretch/rust/README.md

 For an optimized version of the NessStretch, use the command-line Rust version, which can be installed in a couple of different ways:

-1) via homebrew (mac with apple silicon only), by running:
+1) via homebrew (mac universal build, so it should run on all macs), by running:

 ```
 brew tap spluta/ness_stretch